Image by Francisco Marty 500px Images

 Most people arrive by boat; the standard option is to leave Las Galeras around 9am and be picked up at 4pm – it’s around 20 minutes each way.
 Asoldega runs vaguely fixed-price return trips for RD$2500 (RD$800 per person with four or more people).

-All but the last 2km of the road to the beach have been recently resurfaced, but even the unpaved section is passable in any vehicle, except after particularly heavy rain.
-The turnoff is 7km south of Las Galeras on the road to Samaná.
-A round-trip taxi, including waiting time (9am to 5pm), is RD$2000.
-Motoconchos will get you there for RD$1200 return.
+All but the last 3km of the road to the beach has been recently resurfaced, but even the unpaved section is passable in any vehicle, except after particularly heavy rain.
+The turnoff, not clearly marked, is 6km south of Las Galeras on the road to Samaná (it's around 19km in total from the center of town).
+A round-trip taxi, including waiting time (9am to 5pm), is RD$3000.
+Motoconchos (motorcycle taxis) will get you there for RD$1200 return.

 One downside: an awful lot of flotsam and jetsam lies uncollected along the sands.
 Some historians say that it’s here, not on Playa las Flechas, that Columbus and his crew landed.